dk14/cache-performance/README.md

 ```

-Now you can connect to 192.168.99.100:80 ([setup]()to see grafana dashboard with metrics:
+Now you can connect to 192.168.99.100:80 ([setup](https://github.com/kamon-io/docker-grafana-graphite)) to see grafana dashboard with metrics:

 ![Graph1](/dashboard.png)